kristopher-h/vim-liq/README.rst

 Installation
 ------------

-The instruction below is fairly untested but should work.
-It is only tested on osX and Linux.
+The instruction below is only tested on osX and Linux.

 LSP client
 ~~~~~~~~~~